 I’m sharing how to paint wood floors today.
 I just made a last minute decision to paint the wood floor that was hidden underneath carpet on the third floor of the North House Lodge.
 Wowsa, what a difference it made in the room!
 Painting wood floors isn’t hard if you follow a few tips and use the right products.
 The steps are the same to paint over previously painted wood floors or painting over bare wood floors.
+I also added a carpet runner to the stairs of the North House Lodge.
+I love how it turned out.

 The first thing we tackled in renovating the other side of our old duplex was paint and flooring.
 There’s lots of hard work and achey bones that go along with this stage of work and not so much of the wow factor.
 Unless you pull up dirty pink carpet to reveal original wood floors that are about 167 years old.